Install and verify the spatial extension

 Fallback Routing for Index Misses:

-- Ensure the optimizer is active (it is by default; check that
+• Ensure the optimizer is active (check that SET disabled_optimizers is empty).

 CRS Mapping & Transformations

 Coordinate Reference System (CRS) drift is the primary cause of silent spatial misalignment.
 DuckDB Spatial relies on the PROJ library for transformation pipelines.
-Always validate SRID metadata before executing joins or aggregations.
+DuckDB stores no inline SRID per geometry; track each layer’s CRS explicitly and confirm both sides of a join share the same CRS before executing spatial predicates.

-Force explicit CRS assignment when source metadata is absent, then transform to a target projection:
+Force explicit CRS normalization when source metadata is absent:

 UPDATE parcels